Oseque True Noble Soil Layering Mask Review

 It’s very hard to surprise me when it comes to sheet masks.
 After basically living and breathing Korean beauty for close to 5 years, I’ve seen it all (or so I thought).
 The Oseque True Noble Soil Layering Mask is purifying and moisturizing at once.
 Interesting?
 I thought so too.
 I’m currently on my second box of 10, so I’ve had lots of opportunities to get acquainted with the masks.

 I received this mask free for a review; it can be purchased on Amazon or on Stacy Lash official website.
 Use the code 30SKINCARE30 to save 30% on any Oseque products from their Amazon page.
-The code is valid until April 21, 2021.
+The code is still valid as of June 11, 2021.

 These Oseque sheet masks contain noble soil (a type of red clay), which absorbs impurities and excess skin oil.
 The sheet is actually coated in a thin layer of this clay.
 And if you scrape at it with a fingernail, it will come off.
 Yes, I scratched at it to make sure it was actual clay and not just a tint on the mask sheet.
 I like to pretend I’m a scientist.